Justin Hall (American football): Las Vegas Raiders

 Hall went undrafted in the 2022 NFL draft and signed as an undrafted free agent with the Las Vegas Raiders on May 12, 2022.
 Hall was released by the Raiders on August 28, 2022.

-Houston Gamblers / Roughnecks
+Houston Gamblers / Roughnecks (first stint)

 Hall signed with the Houston Gamblers of the United States Football League.
 Hall and all other Gamblers players and coaches were all transferred to the Houston Roughnecks after it was announced that the Gamblers took on the identity of their XFL counterpart, the Roughnecks.
 His contract was terminated on August 15, 2024, to sign with an NFL team.

 Minnesota Vikings

 Hall signed with the Minnesota Vikings on August 19, 2024.
-He was waived on August 26.
+He was waived by the Vikings during the team's first round of roster cuts on August 26.

-Houston Roughnecks (second stint)
+Houston Roughnecks / Gamblers (second stint)

 On October 31, 2024, Hall re-signed with the Roughnecks.

+On January 13, 2026, Hall was selected onto the Houston Gamblers' reserve list of the United Football League (UFL).